jamesesguerra/markdown_notes/notes/Chapter 12꞉ Serialization.md

 But regardless of the method you use, the fundamental I/O techniques are the same: write some data to something, and usually that something is either a file on a disk or a stream coming from a network connection.
 Reading the data is the same process in reverse.

-Serialized files are much harder for humans to read, but it's much easier (and safer) for your program to restore objects from serialization thatn from a text file.
+Serialized files are much harder for humans to read, but it's much easier (and safer) for your program to restore objects from serialization than from a text file.

 #### Writing a serialized object to a file